-Title IX does not require equal participation (50 percent female/50 percent male) in athletics, rather it requires that athletic programs "accommodate the interests and abilities of members of both sexes."22 A school complies with the participation requirement of Title IX if it meets any one part of a three-part test established by OCR.
-This three-part test applies to all schools that receive federal funds.
+Title IX does not require equal participation (50% female/50% male) in athletics, rather it requires that athletic programs "accommodate the interests and abilities of members of both sexes."
+A school complies with the participation requirement of Title IX if it meets any one part of a three-part test established by OCR.23 This three-part test applies to all schools that receive federal funds.